 Pray America does some intense soul searching-

-It’s been another long, painful week in America with yet another horrible and senseless school shooting.
-Everyone with even the teeniest scrap of humanity in their heart wants to do SOMETHING to prevent another shooting from occurring.
-However, few people seem to be interested in talking about WHY these incidents continue to happen with such shocking regularity.
+Hardly a week goes by without a random act of horrible violence taking place somewhere in America.
+Sadly, few people are interested in talking about WHY these incidents continue to happen with such shocking regularity.
 It’s time for Americans to think a little deeper about why our culture is producing people who care so little for their fellow humans that they want to kill as many of them as possible in the most dramatic way imaginable.

 Pray for children in our culture-

 A shocking number of kids today are being born to parents who care more about themselves and their idiotically sinful habits than they do about their own offspring.
 This trend is rapidly producing a sizable subculture of disturbed, academically challenged and drug-affected children and young adults who are (in many cases) incapable of functioning in a healthy, productive and life-giving way in the culture.
 These kids need our assistance and our prayers.
 And our culture needs to change this trend quickly or we are going to reap a bitter harvest in the coming years.